-The training school will focus on the basics of planning disease control programmes.
+The training school “Basic concepts in epidemiology and surveillance” will focus on the basics of planning disease control programmes.
 Target audience are primarily SOUND control members from ITC countries.
-More information will be available in the coming months.

 An additional WG1 meeting was organised in London on 6 March 2020 in which we discussed the results so far and the planning for the rest of the work.

 For this WG there were already two deliverables that are finished:

 D1.1 an overview of cattle disease status and the control programmes in place in Europe.
 This is a live document that is continuously updated during the Action.
 The most recent results were shared and people provided feedback that will be incorporated in the next version.

 D1.2 includes a large list with relevant organisations for this COST Action in each of the participating countries.
 Personal contact details were removed from this list in agreement with the MC given the new European GDPR regulations on privacy.
 The list is published on the website and Jaka-Jakob Hodnik will also keep this list up to date during the lifetime of this Action.

 For D1.3 “the narratives on disease control programmes” the format and planning was discussed and Jaka-Jakob presented the results of his STSM in which he wrote the narratives for the United Kingdom and for Slovenia.

 Besides WG1, the members from WG2 and WG4 also shared a short update on their progress and asked for some feedback from the WG1 group.